-\paragraph{\textbf{Overview of Applied Approaches and Evaluation Procedure}} Sentiment analysis of NL text is a multiclass classifcation problem, in which we are given a certain headline $\mathcal{X}$ and we are required to produce a nominal label $y \in \mathcal{Y} = \{\text{neutral}, \text{positive},\text{negative}\}$.
+\textbf{Overview of Applied Approaches and Evaluation Procedure} Sentiment analysis of NL text is a multiclass classifcation problem, in which we are given a certain headline $\mathcal{X}$ and we are required to produce a nominal label $y \in \mathcal{Y} = \{\text{neutral}, \text{positive},\text{negative}\}$.
 Thus, we face a similar classification problem as for the fine-grained classification of ESG-relevant headlines.
-We therefore use the same methods in our experiments and train them on our annotated data set: NB, SVM, RF, DT, LR, KNN (ML-based approaches) and BERT (DL-based approach).
+We, therefore, use the same methods in our experiments and train them on our annotated data set: NB, SVM, RF, DT, LR, KNN (ML-based approaches) and BERT (DL-based approach).
 Our annotated data set contains of 125 neutral, 177 negative, and 198 positive headlines.
 To ensure a similar distribution within the 500 annotated headlines, we apply RUS to avoid the class imbalance problem when training our approaches.
-Our final data set consists of 375 ESG-relevant headlines including 125 neutral, positive, and negative headlines each.
+Our final data set consists of 375 ESG-relevant headlines, including 125 neutral, positive, and negative headlines each.

-\paragraph{\textbf{Experimental Results}} Our results underline the observation from our initial experiments that conventional sentiment methods like CoreNLP~\cite{manning14} and Flair~\cite{akbik2019flair} are not suitable to determine the sentiment of ESG-relevant headlines.
-Both methods show a very poor performance and achieve macro-F\textsubscript{1} scores of 0.32 and 0.42.
+\textbf{Experimental Results} Our results underline the observation from our initial experiments that conventional sentiment methods like CoreNLP~\cite{manning14} and Flair~\cite{akbik2019flair} are not suitable for determining the sentiment of ESG-relevant headlines.
+Both methods perform poorly and achieve macro-F\textsubscript{1} scores of 0.32 and 0.42.
 Our self-trained models perform substantially better.
 For example, a good performance is shown by methods based on TF-IDF sentence embeddings.
 In fact, \keys{TF-IDF $\wedge$ NB} and \keys{TF-IDF $\wedge$ LR} achieve the best macro-F\textsubscript{1} score of 0.74.
-Interestingly, \keys{BERT $\wedge$ softmax} is unable to cope with this performance and achieves a significantly worse macro-F\textsubscript{1} score of 0.67.
+Interestingly, \keys{BERT $\wedge$ softmax} cannot cope with this performance and achieves a significantly worse macro-F\textsubscript{1} score of 0.67.